Credit

 Incorrect Credit Report

 An incorrect credit report can be a sign of identity theft.
-Credit reports could have outdated information which needs to be corrected.
+Credit reports could have outdated information that needs to be corrected.
 But you should immediately contact one of the three credit bureaus if you notice new accounts you did not open.
 The credit reporting bureau will inform the other reporting agencies of the fraudulent activity.

 Missing or Unfamiliar Bills